Panasonic GH4 vs GX850

 Studio photographers will appreciate that the Panasonic GH4 (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GH4 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GH4 and GX850 can be found, respectively, in the Panasonic GH4 Manual (free pdf) or the online Panasonic GX850 Manual.

 So what conclusions can be drawn?
 Is the Panasonic GH4 better than the Panasonic GX850 or vice versa?
 The listing below highlights the relative strengths of the two models.